leffff/leffff/README.md

 ### 🧪 Research Experience
 * Intern Researcher at [AIRI](https://airi.net)
-  - New materials design with VAEs (April 2023 - present day)
+  - New materials design with VAEs (April 2023 - May 2023)
-  - Formation Energy regression with neural networks (May 2023 - present day)
+  - Formation Energy regression with neural networks (May 2023 - August 2023)
+  - Experiments on crystall structure generation (August 2023 - present day)

 ### 👨‍💻 Work experience